"What I cannot create, I do not understand" (Richard Feynman)

 This library is in active development and aims to implement models from all corners of the literature.

 I would like to thank Emanuel Moench for sharing his replication files of the original paper.
-I made sure to match each computation step with the authors’ original implementation.
+Each computational step was carefully verified against the authors' implementation of the nominal version.

 Python package to run Bayesian Fama-MacBeth Regressions from Bryzgalova, Huang & Julliard (2024).
 As presented by the authors, this methodology provides reliable risk premia estimates for both tradable and non-tradable factors, detects those weakly identified, delivers valid credible intervals for all objects of interest, and is intuitive, fast and simple to implement.